 The Group's operating businesses are organized and managed separately according to the nature of products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.
 The Group is engaged in the development of residential and office units including urban centers integrating office, residential and commercial components.
 The Real Estate segment pertains to the development and sale of residential and office projects.
 The Rental segment includes leasing of office and commercial spaces.
 The Hotel Operations segment includes hotel services, sale of food and beverages, and parties and events services.
 The Service Income segment relates to maintenance of golf courses.
-The Corporate and Others segment includes marketing services, general and corporate income and expense items.
-Segment accounting policies are the same as the policies described in Note 2.12.
+The Corporate and Others segment accounting policies are the same as the policies described in Note 2.12.
 The Group generally accounts for intersegment sales and transfers as if the sales or transfers were to third parties at current market prices.